jinghaoyong/codepulse/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+to push code & deploy  to firebase :
+1> firebase login (for device which didn;t sign in yet) 2> firebase init
+3> ng build
+4> firebase deploy

 to push code to github :
 1: ng build --base-href "https://jinghaoyong.github.io/codepulse/"

 2: ngh --dir dist/codepulse

-3: go github and re-build it go click something like `deployed` and go click refresh icon something
+3: go github and re-build it go click something like `deployed` and go click `refresh/ re-run`  something